MahimnDave29/Healthcare-Claims-and-Fraud-Analysis/README.md

-# Exploratory Data Analysis on Healthcare Claims Data
+# Healthcare Claims and Fraud Data Analysis - EDA and PowerBI Report

 ## Project Overview:
-This project performs Exploratory Data Analysis (EDA) on a healthcare claims dataset to uncover patterns, anomalies, and potential indicators of fraud.
+This project performs Exploratory Data Analysis (EDA) on a healthcare claims dataset to uncover patterns, anomalies, and potential indicators of fraud and insights are represented in PowerBI report.

 ## Data Source:
 https://www.kaggle.com/datasets/bonifacechosen/nhis-healthcare-claims-and-fraud-dataset/versions/1